Using Lambda's Managed Kubernetes#

 Defining a memory limit ensures the kernel memory allocator can function efficiently, helping maintain overall node stability.

-Creating an Ingress to access services#
+Creating Ingresses to access services#

 MK8s comes preconfigured with the